apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 Note: the statement needs to satisfy this constraint: <Path>(SelectClause) + <PrefixPath>(FromClause) = <Timeseries>
 Note: If the <SensorExpr>(WhereClause) is started with <Path> and not with ROOT, the statement needs to satisfy this constraint: <PrefixPath>(FromClause) + <Path>(SensorExpr) = <Timeseries>
 Note: In Version 0.7.0, if <WhereClause> includes `OR`, time filter can not be used.
+Note: There must be a space on both sides of the plus and minus operator appearing in the time expression
 ```

 * Group By Statement